svenkonings/GraphterEffects/README.md

 ### Imperative
 When during the Prolog solving process graph information is required, it is retrieved at run time from the Prolog library using imperative Java code.
-### Contraint
+### Constraint
-Numeric values such as position and dimensions are solved using Chocosolver: a constraint logic programming interface.
+Numeric values such as position and dimensions are solved using Choco solver: a constraint logic programming interface.

 The resulting visualization elements are afterwards bundled into an SVG file.